-The Washington State Shoreline Management Act (SMA, or the Act) of 1972-1971 (RCW 90.58), as implemented through WAC 173-26, requires all counties and municipalities located along the shorelines of Washington or with waters of statewide significance to develop Shoreline Master Programs (SMPs).
-In 1995, the state legislature required the Department of Ecology (DOEEcology) to review and revise its Shoreline Master Program Guidelines (WAC 173-26) in order to ensure consistency with the Washington Growth Management Act (GMA).
-The legislation also required certain counties and their municipalities to update their SMPs as set forth in SSB 6012, with additional updates to be conducted every eightseven years thereafter.
+The Washington State Shoreline Management Act (SMA, or the Act) of 1971 (RCW 90.58), as implemented through WAC 173-26, requires all counties and municipalities located along the shorelines of Washington or with waters of statewide significance to develop Shoreline Master Programs (SMPs).
+In 1995, the state legislature required the Department of Ecology (Ecology) to review and revise its Master Program Guidelines (WAC 173-26) to ensure consistency with the Washington Growth Management Act (GMA).
+The legislation also required certain counties and their municipalities to update their SMPs as set forth in SSB 6012, with additional updates to be conducted every eight years thereafter.